ashutoshraina/slug/README.md

 dot -Tpng samples/i_1/e2e.dot > output.png
 ```

-samples is the output directory you specify in the configuration, it defaults to samples
+samples is the output directory you specify in the configuration, it defaults to "samples"

-i_1 is the iteration number, it will go to the number of iterations you specify i_n
+"i_1" is the iteration number, it will go to the number of iterations you specify i_n

 There are srveral dot files in each directory, pick the one you want to visualise.

 You can also visualise them online at http://www.webgraphviz.com/